filakhtov/gentoo-use-docs/dev-libs/libgcrypt.md

 # dev-libs/libgcrypt

+### asm
+By default, libgcrypt will be built with assembler optimizations, i.e. using the manually optimized assembler code for MPI (multi-precision-integers) and cipher calculations instead of relying on compiler optimizations.
+When this flag is disabled, pass the `--disable-asm` option to the configure script to disable these optimizations.

+It is recommended to enable this flag for perfomance improvements.

 ### doc
 Invokes the `make -C doc gcrypt.pdf` build command.
 This produces a PDF documentation file that will be installed into the `/usr/share/doc/libgcrypt-<VERSION>` directory.
 The `virtual/texi2dvi` package will be pulled in as a dependency and is required for building the documentation.